Professor Layton and the New World of Steam: Development

-New World of Steam was announced for the Nintendo Switch during a Nintendo Direct on 8 February 2023, with no release date revealed.
+New World of Steam was announced for the Nintendo Switch during the Nintendo Direct on 8 February 2023, with no release date revealed.
 No gameplay was shown; the teaser trailer consisted of Professor Hershel Layton walking through an industrial area.
 A new trailer was released in March 2023, revealing that the game takes place one year after the end of Professor Layton and the Unwound Future, with the story taking place in an American town named Steam Bison.
 Steam Bison has a steampunk aesthetic.

 In November 2023, it was announced that New World of Steam would be released in 2025.
 Some details of the plot were released on the game's official website, with "highly advanced steam engines" causing a technological revolution in Steam Bison and a "mysterious incident" prompting Luke Triton to invite Hershel Layton to the town.
 A second trailer dropped two days before the Tokyo Game Show in 2024, detailing more of the game's plot and showing a new antagonist in Gunman King Joe, a mysterious ghostly cowboy-like figure.
 At the game show itself, a timed demo was publicly available.
-On September 25, 2025, Level-5 one again showcased the game at the Tokyo Game Show.
+On September 25, 2025, Level-5 once again showcased the game at the Tokyo Game Show.
 During the showcase, it was revealed that the Switch 2 version will support mouse controls.

 The puzzles for the game will be designed by a Japanese quiz group named QuizKnock, as Akira Tago, the puzzle designer for the other Professor Layton games, died in 2016.
 In the Japanese dub, Yo Oizumi will be reprising his role as Hershel Layton from previous titles, while Mio Imada will be voicing Luke Triton in place of Maki Horikita, who announced her retirement from acting in 2017.

+Another trailer was released in April 2026, along with an interview with the Japanese voice cast.
+The theme song for the game is composed by Joe Hisaishi, with lyrics written and performed by Lilas Ikuta.

+A new trailer was released in the Nintendo Direct on 9 September 2026, officially revealing the release date and the premise of the game, with one more trailer released the following day from Level-5.

 Release

-Professor Layton and the New World of Steam was initially supposed to be released on the Nintendo Switch and Nintendo Switch 2 worldwide at an unspecified date in 2025, but on September 25, 2025 it was announced that the release window was pushed to the following year instead.
+Professor Layton and the New World of Steams worldwide release was initially advertised to be in 2025 on the Nintendo Switch and Nintendo Switch 2; however, Level-5 announced on September 25, 2025 that the release window was pushed to the following year.
+On April 10, 2026, Level-5 publicized that the game was on track for a worldwide simultaneous release later in 2026 and that it would also launch on PlayStation 5 and Windows, marking the first time a Professor Layton game has appeared on either platform.